dmorris0/python_intro/Chapter 02 Installation and IDE.md

 ![Python in Terminal](.Images/vs_terminal_2.png)

+Note: if you have installed Python while VSCode is running, then Python may not be in your path.
+You can simply restart VSCode, and that should solve it.

 You can use Python within a VSCode terminal, or a separate terminal window; whichever you prefer.
 The terminal defaults to PowerShell, which sometimes does not work well with Python.
 You can switch to the Command shell from the pulldown menu on the top-right of the terminal panel (to the right of the `+` sign).

 To make the `Command Prompt` default instead of `Power Shell`, do the following: